snowlift/trino-storage/README.md

 mvn clean compile package
 ```

-Copy jar files in target directory to use flex connector in your presto cluster.
+Copy jar files in target directory to use flex connector in your Trino cluster.
 ```
 cp -p target/*.jar ${PLUGIN_DIRECTORY}/flex/
 ```